romarcg/romarcg.github.io/README.md

 ## <a name="currentresearch"></a> Current research

-Mobile ground robots operating on unstructured terrain must predict which areas of the environment they are able to pass in order to plan feasible paths.
+We study the traversability problem for mobile robotics.
+For example, ground robots operating on unstructured terrain must predict which areas of the environment they are able to pass in order to plan feasible paths.
-We address traversability estimation as a heightmap classification problem: we build a convolutional neural network that, given an image representing the heightmap of a terrain patch, predicts whether the robot will be able to traverse such patch from left to right.
+We address traversability estimation for ground robots as a heightmap classification problem: we build a convolutional neural network that, given an image representing the heightmap of a terrain patch, predicts whether the robot will be able to traverse such patch from left to right.

-The classifier is trained for a specific robot model (wheeled, tracked, legged, snake-like) using simulation data on procedurally generated training terrains; the trained classifier can be applied to unseen large heightmaps to yield oriented traversability maps, and then plan traversable paths.
-We extensively evaluate the approach in simulation on six real-world elevation datasets, and run a real-robot validation in one indoor and one outdoor environment.
+The classifier is trained for a specific wheeled robot model using simulation data on procedurally generated training terrains; the trained classifier can be applied to unseen large heightmaps to yield oriented traversability maps, and then plan traversable paths.
+We extensively evaluate the approach in simulation on real-world elevation datasets, and run a real-robot validation for indoor and outdoor environments.
+Data and code to reproduce the results and media material can be found at [github](http://romarcg.xyz/traversability_estimation/).

 *Related videos:*